danseid/katchers/README.md

     4 should !be any of (1,2,4)                 //✘

 ###String
-Matchers to use on String objects
+Matchers to use on string objects
 ####have | !have length
     "string" should have length 6  //✔
     "" should !have length 1       //✔